CAPLAB

 Short term research

 - You could do paid internships (usually summer internships right after Level 3, although there are some opportunites during the 2nd year as well).
-Please check this page for funding opportunities and ideas.

 - You could also volunteer at anytime of the year.